 The name comes from the Scandinavians, for whom ‘Yultid’ was the festival celebrated at the twelfth month, being the twelfth name of Odin, who was supposed to come to earth in December, disguised in a hooded cloak.
 He would sit awhile at the firesides listening to the people, and where there was want he left a gift of bread or coins.
 (Strains of Father Christmas here!)

 Christmas was often known as Nollaig Beag , Little Christmas.
 The custom was to celebrate the Birth of Christ with all solemnity, the festivities began a few days later, and spilled into New Year and Twelfth Night, which was known as ‘Little Christmas’.
-However, the French often called Christmas colloquially, ‘Homme est né’ (Man is Born) which is thought by some scholars to be the origin of the word, ‘Hogmanay’, steaming from the time of the ‘Auld Alliance’.
+However, the French often called Christmas colloquially, ‘Homme est né’ (Man is Born) which is thought by some scholars to be the origin of the word, ‘Hogmanay’, stemming from the time of the ‘Auld Alliance’.

 The Reformation hit Scotland as hard as everywhere else.
-By 1583, Bakers who made the Yulebreads were fined, their punishment could be lessened if they gave the names of their customers!
+By 1583, bakers who made the Yulebreads were fined, their punishment could be lessened if they gave the names of their customers!

 In 1638 the General Assembly in Edinburgh tried to abolish Yuletide.